NickCulbertson/OB-Xd-GPL/README.md

 Special thanks to joeloftusdev's for CMake and cross-platform support.
 For VST 3 Windows builds check pauloesteban's [OB-Xx repo](https://github.com/pauloesteban/OB-Xx).

-**IMPORTANT!** When you download the project move it to your Documents folder, the path to "Themes" lives there.
+**IMPORTANT!** When you download the project, move it to your Documents folder.
+The path to "Themes" and "Banks" live there.

 ![](OB-Xd-GPL-Screenshot.png)